 - Falls from scaffolding or other high places

-- “Struck by,” or accidents in which someone gets struck by a moving object, vehicle, or falling debris
+- Accidents involving someone being struck by a moving object, vehicle, or falling debris

-- Caught in between, or accidents in which someone is caught between equipment or trapped by a collapsing excavation or structure
+- Accidents involving someone getting caught between equipment or trapped by a collapsing excavation or structure

 - Electrocution

 OSHA urges all workers and supervisors to be vigilant and protect work sites from these common hazards.
 But still, accidents can and often do occur.
-When they do, know your rights under the law and the legal options you have to recover financial compensation.
+When they do, partner with an Augusta workers’ compensation lawyer to understand the legal options you have to recover financial compensation.

 Get the strong arm